Towards Optimal Gradient Bounds for the Torsion Function in the Plane: Observations and Remarks

-Phrased differently, if $B$ is very big, then so is $\ell$.
-However, then $\ell$ is big and $\left\{ x \in \Omega: \|x\| =r \right\}$ casts a large shadow forcing $A$ to be very big.
-Then, however, since $A+B$ is fixed, this requires $B$ to be small.
+This provides an upper bound on how big $B$ can be.
 Since all these inequalities are sharp for the case of $\Omega$ being the convex hull of a disk and a point outside, we obtain the desired result. \end{proof}